epsilon537/boxlambda/_drafts/dfx.markdown

 1. Hook up the MicroSD PMOD as described [here](https://boxlambda.readthedocs.io/en/latest/pmods/#microsd-pmod) and insert a FAT formatted SD card.

 2. Connect a terminal program to Arty's USB serial port.
-I suggest using a terminal program that supports ymodem transfers such as *Minicom*. **Settings: 115200 8N1**.
+I suggest using a terminal program that supports Ymodem transfers such as *Minicom*. **Settings: 115200 8N1**.

 3. Build the *dfx_test* software project in the arty-a7-100 build tree: